Reference is made in these Club Rules to the Club Procedures which:

 32. A vote at the AGM cannot increase the financial value of any proposal put to the meeting, but this does not take precedence over rule 16.

-33. Periods of Club Play and other designated official playing periods shall be agreed at the Annual General Meeting.
+33. Periods of Club Play and other designated official playing periods shall be agreed by the Committee and notified to the members as required to meet the needs of the club.

 34. Any members not participating during a designated period of Club Play shall give up their court immediately if it is required for the Club Play.